 It was November, but relatively mild, and we were pleased to have a little break in the cold just before winter.
 When we arrived we thought we had permission and plenty of time.
-The morning sun, clear sky, and nonstop view of Penobscot Bay excited me.
+In the morning sun, the nonstop view of Penobscot Bay was thrilling.
 I spread an old bed sheet out on the lawn, put two canvasses together end-to-end, and began with a large brush, big gobs of paint, and my brisk, take-no-prisoners approach.
 I quickly captured the composition and colors.
 But then we were told we couldn’t stay as a meeting was about to take place.
 Not a worry!
 I threw everything in the car and went on to the shore to finish up at a different location, and made a few more adjustments back at home.
 I think I managed to keep the energy of the outdoor start on this painting, the loose suggestions of the details without getting out the small brush.

-NOTE: This painting can be viewed at the Brooklin General Store, in downtown Brooklin, Maine, during autumn 2020.
+NOTE: This painting can be viewed at the Brooklin General Store, Bay Road, in downtown Brooklin, Maine, during autumn 2020.